 Aware Senior Care Blog

 Loneliness and isolation among seniors is a growing concern.
-For those with trusting natures and significant assets, these circumstances may make them especially vulnerable to scams.
+For those with trusting natures and significant assets, these circumstances may make avoiding scams for seniors particularly difficult.
 And as more seniors go online to find companionship, some may be setting themselves up for personal disappointment and financial disaster.